nasa/trick/docs/documentation/install_guide/Install-Guide.md

 **Installing both the Oracle JDK and OpenJDK may lead to problems and confusion.**

 # Operating Systems
-Trick runs on GNU/Linux and MacOSX, though any System V/POSIX compatible UNIX workstation should accept the Trick software with very little source code porting.
+Trick runs on GNU/Linux and macOS, though any System V/POSIX compatible UNIX workstation should accept the Trick software with very little source code porting.
 Below are instructions for installing the prerequisites on popular operating systems here at NASA.

 | Quick Jump Menu |
 |---|